Most of us would easily associate credit cards with expenses and spending.

 Fork out just enough money every month to pay for the bare minimum due.

-When you come to it, clear off the total credit card bill with your principle funds in your savings account.
+Before the end of the 0% interest period, pay off the entire credit card bill with your principle funds in your savings account.

 The critical success factor is, of course, finding that credit card with 0% interest rate for an extended period of time.